guettli/n-days-later-method/README.md

 I compare this to playing tennis or badminton.
 There is **one** ball flying into your direction.
 It is up to you to hit the ball forward.
 Then comes the next ball.
 There not several balls at once and there is no ball behind you.

 As soon as there are two messages at once the blood pressure raises.
-Nevertheless, you need to be interruptable

 # +N Details